 Part of what consists of being in a healthy and happy relationship, is both people being individually healthy and happy.
 We should all be whole and complete, and feel predominantly happy for the most part as individuals.
-But more than being happy, every person needs to love them self enough to take good care of them self, and live a predominantly healthy lifestyle.
+But more than being happy, every person needs to love themself enough to take good care of themself and live a predominantly healthy lifestyle.
 Part of which consists of getting enough REM sleep, eating a predominantly healthy diet, and staying physically active.
 In this article, I wanted to focus specifically on the sleep aspect, because of the importance that getting enough sleep can have on a couple’s happiness.
+Here are 8 helpful ways to improve sleep as a couple.

 1. Don’t Go to Bed Angry